Deze informatie is alleen in het Engels beschikbaar.

 Type: Honours Class: This course combines theory and practice to learn how to tackle a complex issue.

 This course is an (extracurricular) Master Honours Class aimed at talented Master’s students.
 Admission will be based on academic background, GPA and motivation.

-This course explores various aspects of our relation to nature, combining tools and insights from disciplines such as law, philosophy and biology.
-The course is organized around four key topics: biodiversity, climate change, waste, and the future.
+This course explores our relation to nature, combining tools and insights from disciplines such as environmental science, biology, law and philosophy.
+The course will cover various aspects of the unfolding climate and ecological crises to reveal the complexity of the problem and what makes it so hard to address.
+The course will be organized around several key topics, which will likely include: global warming, biodiversity, waste, intergenerational justice and political power.
 Each topic is introduced by a keynote lecture, followed by student presentations.

 Upon successful completion of this course, students will:

 be able to identify different perspectives on environmental issues;

 be able to describe and reflect on their own attitude in relation to nature;